AvneeshSarwate/three_texture_array_seek/README.md

 to start, run `npm install` and then `npm run dev`, and go to the url printed in the terminal.

-also, you'll have to download the file https://www.dropbox.com/scl/fi/sujmbc7jmb7ae1boqy4bc/tydance_540_texture_array.ktx2?rlkey=ojyshk12n2mvlonzfva8jca3a&dl=0 and place it in the `public` folder.
+also, you'll have to download the file https://www.dropbox.com/scl/fi/sujmbc7jmb7ae1boqy4bc/tydance_540_texture_array.ktx2?rlkey=ojyshk12n2mvlonzfva8jca3a&dl=0 and place it in the `public` folder (because it's too big to add to the repo).